twigbit/ident-sdk/docs/STLYEGUIDE.md

 For a full list of identification related string resources, that can be overridden, please look at the libraries [strings.xml](../identsdk/src/main/res/values/strings.xml)

 If you should add translations for different common languages, feel free to open a [pull request](https://github.com/twigbit/ident-sdk/pulls) to merge your translations to the library generally.
 Currently, the library only supports german.

 ## Styling the buttons

-To customize the button appearance the app, you need to override `TwigbitIdentTheme.ButtonStyle` for the default raised buttons and `TwigbitIdentTheme.ButtonStyle` for the text button with you own custom button style implementation.
+To customize the button appearance of the UI, you need to override `TwigbitIdentTheme.ButtonStyle` for the default raised buttons and `TwigbitIdentTheme.ButtonStyle` for the text button with you own custom button style implementation.
 It is recommended that you extend a `MaterialComponent` as a base style, such as `Widget.MaterialComponents.Button`.

 ##  Displaying custom icons

-COMING SOON
+To customize the icons displayed in the UI, you can override the drawable files related to the SDK.
+Aagain, all files are prefixed with `twigbit_ident_`.
+For a full list of drawables that can be overridden, please look at the libraries [drawable folder](../identsdk/src/main/res/drawable/)